leonardoy99/Thesis_Moneyball/README.md

 Of the 115 matches from Euro 2016 and World Cup 2018, 70\% were used to train the models, while the remaining 30\% were used as a test set to evaluate the performances.
 The model performing the best was then retrained on all 115 matches before being applied to unseen matches from the five leagues.

-Lastly, in order to guarantee the robustness of the analysis, only players who played at least half of the available games were considered in the final analysis (19 out of 38 matches, i.e 1.710 minutes).
+Lastly, to enable comparison between players, the final VAEP rating is computed by normalizing the total VAEP value of a player for the minutes he played.
+In order to guarantee robustness, only players who played at least half of the available games were considered in the final analysis (19 out of 38 matches, i.e 1.710 minutes).
 Otherwise, footballers playing just a few games but with great performances would have inflated statistics compared to players who were more consistent throughout the season.

 # Results